zy0114-sudo/SAGEGly/README.md

 /Glycan_binding/sugar_embedding_test.ipynb
 ```

-The glycan information, coordinates, sequences, solvent-accessible surface area, and ESM parameters of GBPs and glycoproteins are available from Zenodo.
+The glycan information, coordinates, sequences, solvent-accessible surface area, and ESM parameters of GBPs and glycoproteins are available from Zenodo:https://zenodo.org/records/20037375.
 These files are required to run the embedding scripts.

 In addition, the processed embedding data are also available from Zenodo in the following directories: